 Wayne was legit that night in North Central Tennessee, so legit that he ended up defeating Anthony and leaving him feeling very close in comparison to the weather that was outside.

 For the third time in one year, Anthony let the belt slip from his hands with questioning whether he would get another shot to wrestle for his once-coveted championship.
 Anthony was familiar with his opponent, but that was the very first time that he went up against Wayne, the wrestler who has been referred to as the “Mid-Atlantic Bad Ass.”

 “I worked all year to build the National Title back up and to lose it was a tough pill to swallow,” said Anthony.

 “The Golden Boy” was taken to his limit and why would he not be.
-Not only was 2016 a great year for him as far as accomplishments went, but challenging to say the least because his arch rival and wrestling manager Christopher White has vowed to eliminate Greg Anthony from the sport.
+Not only was 2016 a great year for him as far as accomplishments go, but challenging to say the least because his arch-rival and wrestling manager Christopher White has vowed to eliminate Greg Anthony from the sport.

 White’s goal might be to run Anthony out of the Mid-South, but last year while Anthony was the NWA National Champion, White had something else up his sleeve.

 “He was bringing in guy after guy to come to beat me and take the title,” said Anthony.
 “There were so many guys that Christopher White lined up for me to fight and I defended them off one by one.”

 Some of the guns for hire that White brought in to try and defeat Anthony were Johnny Saxon, Rodney Mack, Wild Bill, and Mustang Mike.
 They were unable to get the job done, but the punishment that they delivered to the “Golden Boy” might have been enough damage to allow Wayne to make his move and win the belt.